 The expense of software licences was also raised as an unavoidable cost to the schools.
-Although several of the case study secondary schools had shopped around for alternatives to the global market leader, there was a realisation that that there was little practical alternative if pupils were to gain experience of the most commonly used packages.
+Although several of the case study secondary schools had shopped around for an alternatives software products to the global market leader, there was a realisation that that there was little practical alternative if pupils were to gain experience of the most commonly used packages.
 Moreover, where alternatives existed (such as shareware), there had been problems of compatibility with the network.
 While alternatives to the market leader might be attractive to the more limited budgets of the primary schools, the secondary schools tended to stick with it and bear the costs.

 A further management problem for future provision was that of bandwidth.
 Where schools had broadband connections, the advantages of speed and reliability were readily recognised, despite the extra costs of installation and running broadband connections.
 Where there was no broadband connection, either because of cost or availability, the schools were keen to introduce it, as it was seen as a minimum prerequisite for running a sufficiently fast service to the pupils.
-The issue of broadband was vital to many of the case study schools because of the recognition that they had just begun to explore the potential of networks and that fast connection was a necessary precondition for exploiting their multimedia capabilities.
+Indeed, several of the diarists were most critical of the slow speed of the Internet connections: